r44083/clang-linter/README.md

 	}
 }
 ```
-4. Make shure that clang.exe folder was added to your PATH variable.
+4. Make shure that clang.exe is available from your PATH variable.
 5. Enjoy

 Example: